etherwaredev/VisualProject/README.md

 # VISUAL PROJECT
-This project is intended as a testing ground for usage of OpenGL
+This project is intended as a testing ground for usage of OpenGL (in C).

 ### Libraries
 (List disincludes common C Standard libraries)